Multivariate Boosted Trees and Applications to Forecasting and Control: Numerical results

 \section{Numerical results}

 In this section, we present numerical results of the responses and loss functions introduced in section \ref{sec:regularizations}.
 For all the datasets, we obtained the results using k-fold cross-validation (CV).
 Since all the applications deal with temporal data, we adopted sliding-window cross-validation.
 An example of training and testing splits under this cross-validation is shown in Fig. \ref{fig:cv}, in the case of 3 folds.
+In all the experiments the hyperparameters were fixed to the following values, in order to guarantee a fair comparison with the LightGBM regressors.
+For all the experiments, we kept the LightGBM's number of iterations fixed to 100 and a learning rate of 0.1, as for the MBT models.
+Table \ref{tab:pars} shows the most important parameters for the different experiments carried out in the paper.
+The $min_l$ parameter specifies the minimum number of observation in one leaf.
+We set a minimum number of 10 observations per feature for the VSC experiment, since in this case we need to solve a linear regression in each leaf.
+At the same time, we lower the value of $\lambda$ to 0.01 in this case, since we didn't expect presence of noise in the simulated dataset.